 The earth contains millions of organisms, and we may know the plants and animals that live near us by their native names.
-These local names vary from place to place within a country.
+The local names vary from place to place within a country.
 This leads to confusion in identifying and studying specific species.
-Therefore, it must be called by common name throughout the world to standardize the nomenclature and study of organisms.
-To achieve this, organisms are named and categorized according to their roles.
+Therefore, it must be called by a common name throughout the world to standardise the nomenclature and study of organisms.
+To achieve this, organisms are named and categorised according to their roles.

 2. Why are the classification systems changing every now and then?

-Scientific study is ever a work in progress and new species and organisms are often added.
-The initial system of classification focuses only on habit and habitat of organisms.
-Gradually external morphology became a toll for classification.
-After this, the morphology and embryology are taken into account, followed by the phylogenetic relationship, the cytology of the organism.
-Modern-day uses biochemical techniques to classify the organisms based on their nucleic acid components.
+Scientific study is ever a work in progress, and new species and organisms are often added.
+The initial system of classification focuses only on the habits and habitat of organisms.
+Gradually, external morphology became a tool for classification.
+After this, the morphology and embryology are taken into account, followed by the phylogenetic relationship and the cytology of the organism.
+Modern-day uses biochemical techniques to classify organisms based on their nucleic acid components.

 3. What different criteria would you choose to classify people that you meet often?

-The people we meet most often are categorized by characteristics such as gender, skin color, education, career, hobbies, and nature.
+The people we meet most often are categorized by characteristics such as gender, skin colour, education, career, hobbies, and nature.